slinkity/slinkity/packages/create-slinkity/template/src/index.md

 layout: layout
 ---

 If you're reading this from your browser... congrats!
-You just built (or dev server-ed) you're first Slinkity site 👊
+You just built (or dev server-ed) your first Slinkity site 👊

 ## Component shortcodes